andymanitara/tweak/README.md

 For more information please look at the [documentation](http://docs.tweakjs.com) under the ['Store'](http://docs.tweakjs.com/class/tweak/Store.html) and ['Collection'](http://docs.tweakjs.com/class/tweak/Collection.html) sections.

 ### Router
-The Router which hooks into the history change events which provides information back from the URL.
-The Router module provides methods for routing to events which can control the application.
+The Router which hooks into the tweak.History change events which provides information back from the URL.
+The Router module provides routing to events which can control the application and its modules.

 For more information please look at the [documentation](http://docs.tweakjs.com) under the ['Router'](http://docs.tweakjs.com/class/tweak/Router.html) section.